 Ivan sits on the advisory boards of several foundations, companies, and educational institutions.
 He is a frequent speaker on organizational and energy issues and has authored a book on strategic planning as well as numerous articles on organization topics.
 He has a PhD summa cum laude in business administration from Universidad Autónoma de Madrid.

-In addition to her project work, Antonella is a coinitiator of the school project business@school.
-She also leads other BCG social impact activities, including the German Bone Marrow Donor Center (DKMS) as well as Europe's 500 – Entrepreneurs for Growth, the European association of fast growing companies.
-For four years, Antonella regularly wrote pieces for one of Austria's major daily newspapers.
+Antonella is also a co-initiator of the school project business@school and leads other BCG social impact activities, including the German Bone Marrow Donor Center (DKMS) and Europe's 500 – Entrepreneurs for Growth, the European association of fast-growing companies.
+For four years, she regularly wrote pieces for one of Austria's major daily newspapers.
 A selection of these essays focused on the art and science of strategy and leadership has been published in her book Acupuncture for Management.

 Antonella studied business administration at Ludwig-Maximilians-Universität München.
 She earned her doctorate at Università degli Studi di Roma and holds an M.B.A. from INSEAD, Fontainebleau.